FedericoBotta/FedericoBotta.github.io/_publications/2019-03-14-paper-title-number-5.md

 date: 2019-03-14
 venue: 'Environment and Planning A: Economy and Space'
 paperurl: ''
-citation: 'Preis T, Botta F, Benedikt L, Moat HS.
+citation: 'Preis T, Botta F, Moat HS.
 Sensing global tourism numbers with millions of publicly shared online photographs.
 Environment and Planning A: Economy and Space (Accepted January 2019, to appear)'
 ---